felixSchl/gh-preview/README.md

 # gh-preview

-> Preview github markdown - as you type.
+> Preview Github markdown - as you type

 ## Getting started